kukrimate/cc3/readme.md

 - parse.c: Recursive-descent parser (hand written)

-    The parser is a relatively clean, textbook, predictive recursive descent parser.
+    The parser is a relatively clean, predictive recursive descent parser.
     It uses an internal FIFO to allow for two tokens of lookahead.
-    If we ignore its entanglement with context information required to resolve typedef-name ambiguities, it is essentially an LL(2) parser.
+At its core it's an LL(2) parser.
+However it is entangled with context information required to resolve typedef-name ambiguities, and type information to choose productions during initializer parsing.

-    Expressions and statements produce an AST.
+    Expressions, initializers and statements produce an AST.
 However scoping is done by the semantic analyzer, thus nested block statements are not represented in it.

     Declarations need semantic information to disambiguate typedef names from idenitifiers.
-Additionally the syntax of C declarators is quite challanges to parse in one pass, thus a temporary linked-list representing a declarator is produced.
+Additionally the syntax of C declarators is challanging to parse in one pass, thus a temporary linked-list representing a declarator is produced.
 Then it's walked in a second pass to construct the final type of a declaration.